lishiqianhugh/GlobalTomo/README.md

 ```

 ## Training forward models
 Define your training configuration files within the `conf` directory.
-For example configurations, refer to the YAML files in the repository.
+We provide example YAML files in the repository for an easy start.
 Typically, you should specify the data tier, model type, and desired output in these files.
 Ensure that the custom.name in your configuration matches the file name.

 To initiate training, execute the following command: